sajedian/travel-weather/README.md

 <h2>Introduction</h2>

 <p align="left">Effortlessly plan for your next roadtrip or multi-destination vacation with Travel Weather.
 Input your schedule, then view your personalized 14-day Forecast in one simple display.
-Built using Swift 5.</p>
+Built for iOS using Swift.</p>

 <p align="center"><img width="425" src="images/scheduleExampleImage.png"><img width="425" src="images/forecastExampleImage.png"> </p>